odan/odan.github.io/_posts/2020-12-09-slim4-php-view.md

 npm run build
 ```

+The minified files are stored under: `public/assets/*`

+The manifest file is located at: `public/assets/manifest.json`

 If you are looking for a simpler way, you may
 take a look at **[Apache ant](https://stackoverflow.com/a/1498830/1461181)**
 to automate Javascript / CSS minification.